itsross

 Landing-page builder.
 Same shop, same hands, same standard.

 Most small businesses run on duct tape and hope.
-Most "AI solutions" are a chatbot and a prayer.
-AI built by people who don't understand infrastructure is a liability with a nice UI.
+"Capable" isn't "resilient" — half the "enterprise" gear I've seen is one bad sensor from a three-day outage.
+Boring, proven tech ships.
+If a pitch needs three buzzwords to make sense, it probably doesn't.
 I build transparent tech that just works — so you're not paying me to fight fires I started.
 One accountable person beats a faceless team and a ticketing system every time.

 "I'll give it to you straight — what's solid, what's a time bomb, and what it's quietly costing you.
-I'm not for everyone, and I'm good with that.
-If you'd rather hear it real than hear it nice, we'll get along."
+Plain English, no runaround.
+If that's the kind of partner you want, we'll get along."

 Don't sit in a queue waiting on a callback.
 Start a conversation right now — ask anything, tell me what's going on, or book time if you want it.
 You're basically already talking to me.